stakater/infrastructure-reference/README.md

 | PROD_DATABASE_NAME     | Database name for production database (Aurora DB)                                                                |
 | COREOS_UPDATE_CHANNEL  | Update channel for fetching Core OS AMI ID (stable, beta, alpha) (We recommend to keep it at `stable` (default)) |

-#### List of availbility zones in the `Makefile`:
-Below these variables in the `Makefile`, you will find a list of variables which includes available availability zones(*) per region.

-**Available availibility zones**:
-Availibility zones for a region, that are availble to your AWS account

 #### GoCD Configuration
 * Set up GoCD Configuration file (`cruise-config.xml`)
 * Set up the `gocd.parameters.txt` file.